dougiteixeira/proxmoxve/README.md

 ## Proxmox Permissions

-To be able to retrieve the status of VMs and containers, the user used to connect must minimally have the VM.Audit privilege.
-To be able to controls the VMs and containers, the user used to connect must have the PVEVMAdmin role.
+To be able to retrieve the status of VMs and containers, the user used to connect must minimally have the `VM.Audit` privilege.
+To be able to controls the VMs and containers, the user used to connect must have the `PVEVMAdmin` role.
 Below is a guide to how to configure a new user with the minimum required permissions.

-### CREATE HOME ASSISTANT GROUP
+### Create Home Assistant Group

 Before creating the user, we need to create a group for the user.
 Privileges can be either applied to Groups or Roles.

-* Click Datacenter
+1. Click `Datacenter`
-Open Permissions and click Groups
+2. Open `Permissions` and click `Groups`
-* Click the Create button above all the existing groups Name the new group (e.g., HomeAssistant)
+3. Click the `Create` button above all the existing groups
+4. Name the new group (e.g., `HomeAssistant`)
-* Click Create
+5. Click `Create`

-#### ADD GROUP PERMISSIONS TO ALL ASSETS
+### Add Group Permissions to all Assets

-##### For the group to access the VMs we need to grant it the auditor role
+#### For the group to access the VMs we need to grant it the auditor role

-* Click Datacenter
+1. Click `Datacenter`
-* Click Permissions
+2. Click `Permissions`
-* Open Add and click Group Permission
+3. Open `Add` and click `Group Permission`
-* Select “/” for the path
+4. Select "/" for the path
-* Select your Home Assistant group (HomeAssistant)
+5. Select your Home Assistant group (`HomeAssistant`)
-* Select the Auditor role (PVEAuditor)
+6. Select the Auditor role (`PVEAuditor`)
-* Make sure Propagate is checked
+7. Make sure `Propagate` is checked

-##### For the group to control the VMs, we need to grant the admin role.
+#### For the group to control the VMs, we need to grant the admin role.

-* Click Datacenter
+1. Click `Datacenter`
-* Click Permissions
+2. Click `Permissions`
-* Open Add and click Group Permission
+3. Open `Add` and click `Group Permission`
-* Select “/” for the path
+4. Select "/" for the path
-* Select your Home Assistant group (HomeAssistant)
+5. Select your Home Assistant group (`HomeAssistant`)
-* Select the VM Admin role (PVEVMAdmin)
+6. Select the VM Admin role (`PVEVMAdmin`)
-* Make sure Propagate is checked
+7. Make sure `Propagate` is checked

-### CREATE HOME ASSISTANT USER
+### Create Home Assistant User

 Creating a dedicated user for Home Assistant, limited to only to the access just created is the most secure method.
-These instructions use the pve realm for the user.
+These instructions use the `pve` realm for the user.
 This allows a connection, but ensures that the user is not authenticated for SSH connections.
-If you use the pve realm, just be sure to add realm: pve to your configuration.

-* Click Datacenter
+1. Click `Datacenter`
-* Open Permissions and click Users
+2. Open `Permissions` and click `Users`
-* Click Add
+3. Click `Add`
-* Enter a username (e.g., homeassistant)
+4. Enter a username (e.g.,` homeassistant`)
-* Set the realm to “Proxmox VE authentication server”
+5. Set the realm to "Proxmox VE authentication server"
-* Enter a secure password (it can be complex as you will only need to copy/paste it into your Home Assistant configuration)
+6. Enter a secure password (it can be complex as you will only need to copy/paste it into your Home Assistant configuration)
-* Select the group just created earlier (HomeAssistant) to grant access to Proxmox
+7. Select the group just created earlier (`HomeAssistant`) to grant access to Proxmox
-* Ensure Enabled is checked and Expire is set to “never”
+8. Ensure `Enabled` is checked and `Expire` is set to "never"
-* Click Add
+9. Click `Add`

-In your Home Assistant configuration, use homeassistant@pve for the username and your chosen password for the password.
+In your Home Assistant configuration, use `homeassistant@pve` for the username and your chosen password for the password.